advnsoftware-oss/agrid-js/packages/browser/README.md

 #### local paths (preferred)

 - run `pnpm build` and `pnpm package` in the root of this repo to generate a tarball of this project.
-- run `pnpm -r update posthog-js@file:[ABSOLUTE_PATH_TO_POSTHOG_JS_REPO]/target/posthog-js.tgz` in the root of the repo that you want to link to (e.g. the posthog main repo).
+- run `pnpm -r update agrid-js@file:[ABSOLUTE_PATH_TO_POSTHOG_JS_REPO]/target/agrid-js.tgz` in the root of the repo that you want to link to (e.g. the posthog main repo).
 - run `pnpm install` in that same repo
 - run `cd frontend && pnpm run copy-scripts` if the repo that you want to link to is the posthog main repo.

-Then, once this link has been created, any time you need to make a change to `posthog-js`, you can run `pnpm build && pnpm package` from the `posthog-js` root and the changes will appear in the other repo.
+Then, once this link has been created, any time you need to make a change to `agrid-js`, you can run `pnpm build && pnpm package` from the `agrid-js` root and the changes will appear in the other repo.

 #### `pnpm link`

-- In the `posthog-js` directory: `pnpm link --global`
+- In the `agrid-js` directory: `pnpm link --global`
-- (for `posthog` this means: `pnpm link --global posthog-js && pnpm i && pnpm copy-scripts`)
+- (for `posthog` this means: `pnpm link --global agrid-js && pnpm i && pnpm copy-scripts`)
-- You can then remove the link by, e.g., running `pnpm link --global posthog-js` from within `posthog`
+- You can then remove the link by, e.g., running `pnpm link --global agrid-js` from within `posthog`